sys-256/Duino-JS/README.md

 didn't work, so I decided to write one myself in JavaScript, to use on my future website, or yours...

 ## Features
-- A LOT of comments, and if you want to, it can logs everything it sends or receives from the server.
+- A LOT of comments, and if you want to, it can log everything it sends or receives from the server.
 - Connects to the WebSocket server via a secured protocol (WSS).
-- The username to mine to can be changed easily, just like the rigid (how the miner appears in the wallet).
+- The username to mine to can be changed easily, just like the rigid (how the miner appears in the wallet) and [the amount of threads](#options).
 - Runs in a Web Worker, so the performance of your site won't be interrupted.
 - Is multithreaded, so you can use the full power of your pc.
 - Not blocked by any adblocker (at least not yet, and if you maintain a adblocker, please don't blacklist it).

 ## Usage
-To use the miner, download [duino-js.min.js, worker.min.js and hashes.min.js from the latest release](https://github.com/sys-256/Duino-js/releases/latest), and place them in the root of your site, then add this to the end of your html:
+To use the miner, download [duino-js.min.js, worker.min.js and hashes.min.js from the latest release](https://github.com/sys-256/Duino-js/releases/latest), and place them in the root of your site, then add this to the end of your html file in every file you want to monetize:
 ```html
 <script src="duino-js.min.js"></script> <!--imports the Duino-JS miner-->
 <script>